 After law enforcement has done their work, few people know where to turn for help when a crime has left them with a disturbing mess to clean up at their home or business.
-But there are professionals, such as the crime scene cleaners at Advanced Bio-Treatment in Houston, who are ready with the skills, experience, products, and equipment needed to return the scene to a clean condition that’s safe for occupants.
+But there are professionals, such as the crime scene cleaners at Advanced Bio-Treatment in Atlanta, who are ready with the skills, experience, products, and equipment needed to return the scene to a clean condition that’s safe for occupants.

 Crime scene cleaners do highly specialized work that requires training to ensure complete decontamination and sanitization of all affected areas.
-Our technicians understand the health risks that may be present at a crime scene, such as airborne and bloodborne pathogens, and know how to identify areas that need decontamination that may not show visible signs of problems.
+Our Atlanta technicians understand the health risks that may be present at a crime scene, such as airborne and bloodborne pathogens, and know how to identify areas that need decontamination that may not show visible signs of problems.

 Talk to a LIVE operator.
 800-295-1684

 In the wake of a crime scene, the area can become a source of danger to you and your family.
 The risks extends beyond just the immediate spot—the entire area will need to be inspected and thoroughly decontaminated.
 These are the high-level steps that must be taken before your property can be deemed safe to reenter:

 Assess.
 The scene needs to be assessed for likely biohazards, toxins, and bloodborne contaminants.
 This will depend on the nature of the crime, how the crime was carried out, and techniques used by law enforcement during their handling of the scene.

 Protect.
 Our technicians, as well as anyone else who may need to enter the property, must have the proper protective gear.